victoriacheng15/website/blog/2022/11-15-lets-automate-your-workflows-with-github-actions/index.md

 This is where you define and group the actions that you need to run the job named `jest`.
 You can define which OS to runs with, e.g. `ubuntu`, `macOS`, and `window`.

-It is kinda similar to the package deal and you will get whatever in the package.
+It is kinda similar to the package deal, and you will get whatever in the package.

 ```yaml
 steps: